P-Saroha/WhatsApp-chat-analyzer/README.md

 2. **Upload** the chat file to the analyzer.
 3. **Explore** the generated insights and visualizations.

-## Note
-- Ensure your chat data is formatted correctly before pasting it into the tool.
-- The time format used in the analysis is **24-hour format**, so interpret the results accordingly.

 ## 🔧 Installation (For Local Setup)
 ```bash